seniorcorel/fnd-ivs-auction-demo-simple/README.md

 ### Prerequisites

-You would need to log in to your [AWS Console Account](https://aws.amazon.com/console/) to be set up!
+You would need to log in to your [AWS Console Account](https://aws.amazon.com/console/) to complete this tutorial!
-Once you do have an account set up go to the top of the [IVS(Interactive Video Service)](console.aws.amazon.com/ivs/) page top page.
+Go to the top of the [IVS(Interactive Video Service)](console.aws.amazon.com/ivs/) page.
-Make sure you’re in the right region, because IVS feature is limited to the regions shown below.
+Make sure you’re in the right region, because IVS is limited to the regions shown below.

-We are going to pick `us-west-2` for this project because our network is closer.
+We are going to pick `us-west-2` for this project since we are located in that region.

 <img src="public/readme/regions.png" alt="Amazon IVS console: regions" /><br />

-## 1. Get Permissions Policy
+## 1. Attach permissions to your account

-Whhat is permissions?
+*What is permissions?*
 You need to allow your account/user to use the AWS Services for retrieving & editing data.
 If you already have access, you can skip this part!

 To add policies, you can either: